This is perfect for a large luau party or any large mystery party.

 Note: The reading levels of each kit (not just “page” as it says below) were determined by copying and pasting the play version of the kit into The Readability Test Tool (see www.read-able.com).

-The suspects are:
+The suspects in the large luau party are:

 I’m a female world championship surfer.
 I’ve won it so many times, I’ve almost lost count.
 I have a holiday house on the Big Island.
 I am a pretty tough woman.
 You have to be to surf as you have to fight for each wave with a bunch of guys.